sahib/brig/docs/installation.rst

     $ brig help

 If above command prints out documentation on how to use the program's commandline switches then the installation worked.
-Happy shipping!
+Happy file shipping!

 -----